EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.

-* Pass PAD_3 to the application.

-* Pass S_U, S_V, and the algorithm identified by AEAD_V to the application.
+* Pass PAD_3, S_U, S_V, and the algorithm identified by AEAD_V to the application.
 The application can now derive application keys.

 # EDHOC Authenticated with Symmetric Keys {#sym}